 - Continually seeks and accepts opportunities for personal and professional growth

-- Excellent organizational, verbal, written, and interpersonal communication skills
+- Strong verbal and written communication skills

-Physical Demands and Work Environment:
+Physical Demands and Work Environment

 The physical demand and work environment characteristics described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Work is performed primarily in an office environment.
 While performing the duties of this job, the employee may be exposed to weather conditions prevalent at the time.

 *Please note, this is an hourly position starting at $18.00-21.00 per hour and does not include medical/health insurance benefits.